There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 Check WordPress Themes and Plugins

-If you’re on a cheap shared hosting plan, you may not be able to create a staging site, as the feature is not available by default.
+If you’re on a cheap shared hosting plan, you may be unable to create a staging site, as the feature is unavailable by default.
 However, web hosts such as Cloudways offer a 1-click staging feature.

 Do this also for the currently active theme.
-Consider switching to another theme to test if there could be any significant improvement.
+Consider switching to another theme to test for any significant improvement.

 If you can spot the culprit slowing down your WordPress site from this exercise, you may safely ignore the rest of this article and focus on finding a better alternative plugin or theme.